-A major advantage of a pension comes while you’re working.
+- Automatic Savings: A major advantage of a pension comes while you’re working.
 Because your employer makes the contributions and handles the payouts, it frees you from having to worry about the finer details of saving while you’re working.

-Likewise, you don’t have to worry about creating any contracts or agreements with your employer.
+- Easy to Receive Benefits: You don’t have to worry about creating any contracts or agreements with your employer.
 If you have a pension, your employer will pay it out once you retire.
 This is similar to Social Security benefits in that you automatically get regular payments.
 You don’t have to do significant research, choose plans or set up a relationship with a bank or insurer that you don’t already know.

-An advantage of pensions after you start payments is insurance from the Pension Benefits Guaranty Corporation (PBGC).
+- Insured: An advantage of pensions after you start payments is insurance from the Pension Benefits Guaranty Corporation (PBGC).
 The PBGC is an agency the U.S. government specifically created to protect private-sector pensions.
 If you have a private-sector pension and the company handling your pension goes bankrupt, the PBGC will step in to try and get you as much of your pension as possible.
 There is no guarantee you get your full pension, but you will probably get most of it.

 Disadvantages of Pensions

-In the pension vs. annuity comparison, the fact that you don’t need to handle the day-to-day maintenance of your pension is a disadvantage for some.
+- Less Transparency: In the pension vs. annuity comparison, the fact that you don’t need to handle the day-to-day maintenance of your pension is a disadvantage for some.
 It could mean less transparency about how much you have.

 What Is an Annuity?

 An annuity is an insurance product you get by signing a contract with an insurance company.
-You purchase the contract for a certain amount of money, which you will fund through either one lump-sum or periodic payments.
+You purchase the contract for a certain amount of money, which you will fund through either one lump sum or periodic payments.
 The insurer will invest your money in mutual funds, stocks or bonds.
 When you retire (or sooner, depending on your contract) you can start to receive regular payments from your annuity.